rrosajp/git-fingerprint/README.md

 [http://cdimage.kali.org/kali-2018.2/kali-linux-2018.2-amd64.iso](
 http://cdimage.kali.org/kali-2018.2/kali-linux-2018.2-amd64.iso)

 Your mileage will vary for any other version or OS.
+Though the community fed back that it worked fine on OSX too.

 ## Pre-Reqs: OS Packages